AK6648/FlickPicks/README.md

 # FlickPicks
-Personalized Movie Recommendations using Collaborative Filtering FlickPicks aims to recommend movies that you'll enjoy based on the preferences of similar users.
+Personalized Movie Recommendations using Collaborative Filtering.
+FlickPicks aims to recommend movies that you'll enjoy based on the preferences of similar users.
 It leverages a technique called collaborative filtering, which analyzes user-movie interaction data to find patterns in taste.

 Breakdown of how FlickPicks might work: